icodeyou/public-pixtory/privacy-policy.md

 - IP address and mobile operating system.
 - Internet browser type and usage patterns of the Application.

+### Face Data

+The Application does not collect, store, share, or use any face data.
+- No facial recognition, face tracking, or face-related biometric information is collected.
+- The Application does not analyze, process, or store any facial features, facial templates, or any information derived from faces.
+- No face data is ever shared with third parties.
+- No face data is retained in any form.
+- Only the unique identifier of a photo (e.g., file path or database ID) is stored to allow users to manage and organize their own photos.
+This identifier does not contain any biometric or facial information.

 ## Location Information

 ### Precise Real-Time Location